easyCZ/IVR-CW2/README.md

 A possible solution to this problem is better fine tuning of the parameters and using multiple sensors.

+Additionally, when avoiding an obstacle the robot may overturn slightly, this could be improved through

 ## 3.3 Returning home